rolfbjarne/succinct-for-colloquy/README.md

 1. Copy the file Succinct.colloquyStyle file to this folder in your home folder:
      Library -> Application Support -> Colloquy -> Styles

-2. Start Colloquy.
-Or (if already open) type "/reload style" in a Colloquy chat window.
+2. Start or re-start Colloquy.
+(Typing "/reload style" in a Colloquy chat window may work, but is buggy.)

 3. Select the “Succinct” option from the Style drop-down.